base training

 Improve Your Muscular Strength

 One method to recruit your fast-twitch fibers during the base period is strength training.
-If you have access to a gym, then Olympic lifts like squats and deadlifts are good options.
+If you can access a gym, then Olympic lifts like squats and deadlifts are good options.
 (Start light and under professional guidance if you are a beginner.)
 But there are also a plethora of bodyweight strength exercises that will do the job.
 Whatever your strength routine, twice a week is a good number to aim for.

 Additionally, you should include short hill sprints twice a week during or after an easy run.
 The beauty of hill sprints is that they recruit more muscle fibers than sprints on flat terrain, yet the landing impact is greatly reduced.
 Sprint 50m uphill (6 – 10% grade) in a powerful but controlled manner.
-Think 90 percent of your maximal effort, or 400m race pace.
-Start with 2 repetitions with walk-backs and add one per week until you arrive at 4 to 6 reps, depending on your training level.
+Think 90 percent of your maximal effort or 400m race pace.
+Start with 2 repetitions with walk-backs and add one weekly until you arrive at 4 to 6 reps, depending on your training level.

 Train Your Central Nervous System